Retirement planning Demo

 Amongst other requirements, an endowment assurance must provide a minimum level of life cover of 75% of the premiums payable over the term (which can be reduced proportionately for over 55 year olds) and must be for a minimum term of 10 years in order to be classed as “qualifying” under life assurance policy rules.

 Shortened demo course.
-See details at foot of page....hat the policy has been running (especially punitive in the early years due to higher set up charges) and the value of the underlying assets within the fund.
+See details at foot of page....e fund.
 It is not uncommon for early surrender values to be more or less nil.

 We have already discussed how life assurance policy funds are taxed internally (see investment bonds).
 The same criteria will apply to endowment policies.

-The investor will only suffer tax on policy proceeds if the life policy is already or has become non-qualifying as a result of encashment.
-Even in these circumstances, tax will only be payable if as a result of the chargeable gain being added to other income, the policy holder is a higher rate tax payer.
+The investor will only suffer tax on policy proceeds if the life policy is already or has become non-qualifying as a result of encashment or partially/fully non-qualifying as the £300 per person maximum monthly qualifying premium limit for new policies that commence from 6 April 2013 has been exceeded.
+Even in these circumstances, tax will only be payable if as a result of the chargeable gain being added to other income, the policy holder is a higher or additional rate tax payer.

 This is a shortened version of our online course, built so that you can get a good idea of what is provided.
 The full version shows all the current text and is fully formatted.
 Use the top right drop down menu to view the chapters.
 If you have already purchased this course, please log in to access the full version